kmushegi/Weekender/README.md

 ![](http://i.imgur.com/jMhrRfj.png) | ![](http://i.imgur.com/NEyrUJ2.png) | Screenshots were made using the iOS Simulator

-This application was created as part of the Mobile Computing class, taught by Professor Eric Chown at Bowdoin College during the Spring 2016 semester.

 #How To#
 In order to start up the  heroku server to enable Spotify streaming input the following command into the terminal inside SpotifyTokenSwap directory.
 > heroku ps:scale web=1